The Hairy Ball Problem is PPAD-Complete: The Hairy-Ball Problem is in PPAD

 \begin{claimproof} Let the $\delta$-fine $k$-simplex $z^{(0)}, \dots, z^{(k)}$ be panchromatic.
 Since $[g(z^{(0)})]_j \geq 0$ for all $j$, there exists $i$ such that $[g(z^{(0)})]_i = \|g(z^{(0)})\|_\infty$.
 However, it must hold that $[g(z^{(i)})]_i < 0$ and thus $\|g(z^{(0)})\|_\infty \leq |[g(z^{(0)})]_i- [g(z^{(i)})]_i|$.
 Since $\|z^{(0)} - z^{(i)}\|_\infty \leq \delta$, it follows by \eqref{eq:HBinPPAD-delta-cont} that $\|g(z^{(0)})\|_\infty \leq \varepsilon/8\sqrt{k} \leq \varepsilon/\sqrt{k}$, i.e.\ $z^{(0)}$ yields a solution. \end{claimproof}

-\paragraph*{Sperner.} The next step is to show that we can locate a panchromatic $k$-simplex by using a Sperner-like argument.
+\textbf{Sperner.} The next step is to show that we can locate a panchromatic $k$-simplex by using a Sperner-like argument.
 We explain the intuition in the case $k=2$.
 If $\|f(p)\|_\infty \leq \varepsilon$, then we have found a solution.
 If this is not the case, then we consider a sufficiently large region $C$ in $\mathbb{R}^k$ centred at $0$.
 We can show that on the boundary of $C$, $g$ (approximately) behaves as in \cref{fig:HBinPPAD-2D-boundary}, which yields a colouring similar to \cref{fig:HBinPPAD-2D-triangulated}.
-Note that on the boundary, the depicted colouring is antipodally symmetric, and the colours $1$ and $2$ meet exactly twice.
-Furthermore, note that the two colours meet in the ``same order'', i.e.\ if we turn in the anti-clockwise direction, then $1$ precedes $2$ at the two meeting points.
+The colouring on the boundary of the domain in \cref{fig:HBinPPAD-2D-triangulated} has a very special structure.
+First of all, it is antipodally symmetric, namely, points lying on opposite sides have the same colour.
+Furthermore, if we start from any point on the boundary and ``move'' along the boundary in anti-clockwise direction, then we will see colour 1 change into colour 2 exactly twice.
+However, we will never see colour 2 change into colour 1; there will always be colour 0 in-between.

 Intuitively, we want to pick a $\delta$-fine triangulation of the ball and construct a directed graph on the triangles.
-There is an edge between two triangles if they share a facet coloured $1,2$ and the edge is directed such that it crosses the facet with the colour $1$ is on its left-hand side and the colour $2$ is on its right-hand side.
-Then, we obtain two known sources and any sink or other source of this directed graph corresponds to a panchromatic simplex, i.e.\ a solution.
+There is a directed edge between two triangles if they share a facet coloured $1,2$ and the edge is directed such that it crosses the facet with the colour $1$ on its left-hand side and the colour $2$ is on its right-hand side.
+Then, because of the structure of the colouring on the boundary, we obtain two known sources and any sink or other source of this directed graph corresponds to a panchromatic simplex, i.e.\ a solution.

 This intuition is formalised in the following lemma, which is proved below.